AleOnta/CapstoneProject-Epicode/README.md

 ## General Information
-- My Capstone Project intends to simulate the web application of a cinema, with the aim of selling its own products and to retain their customers.
+- My Capstone Project intends to simulate the web application of a cinema, to sell its products and retain its customers.
-- As explained earlier, this project intends to demonstrate the skills learned during the last 6 months of bootcamp, both front-end & back-end sides.
+- As explained earlier, this project intends to demonstrate the skills learned during the last 6 months of boot camp, both front-end & back-end sides.

 ## Technologies Used